 When the Google Home Hub ($149) arrived on our desk, we were surprised.
 This tiny little box can’t be it, we thought.
 Smart displays (smart speakers with built-in voice assistants like Google Assistant or Alexa) are supposed to have big screens, big footprints, and lots of bells and whistles — right?

-Google’s Home Hub as other ideas, and though its tiny, it has some powerful features that make it mighty under the hood.
-In a way, its simple approach is a refreshing take on the smart display, but it also feels watered down.
+Google’s Home Hub has other ideas, and though it’s tiny, it has some powerful features that make it mighty under the hood.
+In a way, its simple approach is a refreshing take on the smart display — but it also feels watered down.

 Tiny screen, big world

-Unlike other smart displays, it lacks a camera of any kind, which is either a good thing or a bad thing, depending on how you feel about your privacy and the lack of ability to video chat.
+Unlike other smart displays, the Home Hub lacks a camera of any kind, which is either a good thing or a bad thing, depending on how you feel about your privacy and the lack of ability to video chat.
 The only buttons on the outside of the Hub are volume up/down and mic on/off.

-When placed next to the Echo Show and the Lenovo Smart Display, another Google Assistant smart speaker with a screen, the difference in size is like comparing a tablet to a smartphone.
-While the Home Hub’s small size makes it more versatile — most smart displays are designed for primary use in the kitchen — it feels like a missed opportunity given the device comes with six months of free YouTube Premium.
+When placed next to the Echo Show and the Lenovo Smart Display (another smart speaker with a screen powered by Google Assistant), the difference in size is like comparing a tablet to a smartphone.
+While the Home Hub’s small size makes it more versatile — most smart displays are designed for primary use in the kitchen — it feels like a missed opportunity, given the device comes with six months of free YouTube Premium.
 The screen is too small to watch for an extended amount of time.

 However, the Home Hub works as a digital photo frame.
 If you use Google Photos you can connect your albums to the device during set up and have photos of your choice rotating throughout the day.
 We loved this feature and found some long-lost gems in our collection.